Android vs iOS App Development: Which is Better for your Business Project?

 Nobody knows your customers better than you.
 So, no ready answer here.

-You could start from a hybrid app.
+You could start with a hybrid app.
 Despite being cheaper and running on any OS, it’s not always the best choice – especially keeping in mind that you’ll have to pay three times if and when you settle on iOS and Android.
 Read about the major drawbacks of this approach here.
 Finally, a well-written native app for Android or iOS is, regardless, a nice acquisition for your business.

 If the majority of your clients use Android, then this is the right choice.
 Your solution will be in demand.
-The same goes vice-versa: if more than half of your clients use iOS, choose to develop for it – or, at least, set your Apple app as a first priority.
+The same goes vice-versa: if more than half of your clients use iOS, choose to develop for it – or, at least, set your Apple app as a priority.

 If you’re getting ready to code an app, check out our step by step instructions on mobile development.